corbett-lab/tRNA/README.md

 **-m**: length of genome in morgans (default: 30.0)

 **--print**: generation printing interval (--print 500 will print every 500 generations, etc.)
+**--quiet**: print only the basic population-level statistics each time
 **-b**: burn-in - output will start printing after a set number of generations pass (-b 0 prints results starting from beginning, -b 50000 prints only after 50000 generations have passed)
 **--path**: the path to the directory where the functionDists directory is located (necessary for reading in mutation effects)
-**-s**: seed, to ensure non-unique results on many simulations begun at the same time
+**--seed**: seed, to ensure non-unique results on many simulations begun at the same time
 **--run**: run name, to name folders for optional output of each run
 **--sample**: whether or not you want to sample individuals from the population (default: false)
+**--sample-all**: whether or not you want to sample ALL individuals from the population at a given time (i.e. --sample-count == -n) (default: false)
 **--sample-freq**: sample every ____ generations (default: 10,000)
 **--sample-count**: sample ____ individuals each time (default: 10)
 **--quiet**: use if you are not interested in printing every tRNA's stats every time (default: false)